Generalbezirk Lettland

+It served as the Nazi civilian administration for the German occupation of Latvia during World War II, and supervised the collaborationist Latvian Self-Administration of Oskars Dankers.

+Otto-Heinrich Drechsler was the only Generalkommissar of Generalbezirk Lettland during its existence.

-Organization and Structure
+Organization and structure

-Generalbezirk Lettland was originally organized on 25 July 1941 on the territory of the then German-occupied Latvia, which had until then been under the military administration of the Wehrmacht's Army Group North.
-By 1 September 1941, in the wake of further German gains, it expanded to its full extent, reaching the former Estonian and Soviet borders.
-The capital of Generalbezirk Lettland was Riga.
+Generalbezirk Lettland was established in Latvia on 25 July 1941, as one of the administrative districts of Reichskommissariat Ostland along with Generalbezirk Litauen.
+It was organized on the territory of the German-occupied Latvia, which had until then been under the military administration of the Wehrmacht's Army Group North Rear Area and its commander Franz von Roques during the German invasion of the Soviet Union.
+By 1 September 1941, in the wake of further German gains, it expanded to its full extent, reaching the borders with Estonia and Russia.
+The capital of Generalbezirk Lettland was Riga, which also served as the capital of the Reichskommissariat Ostland.

 Administrative divisions

-Generalbezirk Lettland had the following six subdivisions called Kreisgebiete (County Areas).
+Generalbezirk Lettland had 6 subdivisions called Kreisgebiete (County Areas).
 The seat of administration is in parentheses.